High-order Regularity Theory for High-contrast Elliptic Homogenization: High-order regularity theory in high contrast

 \emph{Step 2.5.
 Conclusion.} After all of the previous substeps, we finally have the desired estimate for the expression on the left-hand side below.
 Namely, we have shown that the following bound can be estimated for some constant $C(d,k,s,\gamma)<\infty$ after taking the limit $v_m\to u$ as $m\to\infty$ that

 This limit, indeed, exists due to the known precompactness and embedding results, but let us be more precise here and justify this fact more rigorously.

 Since the functions $v_m$ are locally bounded in $L^2$, we know due to precompactness that a weak vector-valued limit $\mathbf{f}$ exists (up to a subsequence) for $\mathbf{s}^{1/2}\nabla v_m$ as $m\to\infty$.
-On the other hand, there is also a strong limit $v_m\to v$ within $L^2$.
+On the other hand, there is also a strong limit $v_m\to v$ within $L^2$ functions.
 It remains to be seen that this limit $v$ is actually the same function $u$ as in the claim of (\ref{thmhighregclaim2}) and that it solves the original elliptic equation of (\ref{ellipeq}).

 Let us start by showing that this limit $v$ coincides with our claim (ii)$_k$ to be proven.
 Fix any test function $\varphi\in C_c^\infty(\diamondsuit_n)$.
-Note that the scale of the adapted cube here is nearly irrelevant, as well as whether we utilize volume-normalized integrals below or not.
+Note that the scale of the adapted cube here is nearly irrelevant, as is whether we utilize volume-normalized integrals below or not.
 Integrating by parts provides that

 By rewriting the left-hand side above, we may compute that